Rheinmetall Rh-120: 130mm

 Russia introduced a new generation of armoured vehicles like the T-14 Armata tank in 2015.
 In response, Rheinmetall started the development of a larger 130 mm tank gun, financed entirely using internal funding.
 The first technical demonstrator (TD) was completed in May 2016 and presented at Eurosatory 2016 in June 2016.

 The Rh-130 Future Gun System has a chrome-lined smoothbore barrel (initially L/51, revised to L/52) with a vertical sliding breech mechanism, increased chamber volume, no muzzle brake, a thermal sleeve, and a muzzle reference system (MRS) enabling it to be boresighted on a more regular basis without the crew needing to leave the platform.
 Compared to the 2700 kg 120 mm gun, the 130 mm has a 1400 kg barrel and an all-up weight of 3000 kg including the recoil system.
 Rheinmetall is developing a new generation APFSDS round featuring a semi-combustible cartridge case, new propellant, and new advanced long rod tungsten penetrator, and a high-explosive air-bursting munition (HE ABM) based on the 120 mm DM11 HE ABM in parallel with the gun.
-The cartridges are 30 kg and 1.3 m long with the increase of 8% in calibre resulting in 50% more kinetic energy over the 120 mm gun.
+The cartridges of 130 x 850 mm are 30 kg and 1.3 m long with the increase of 8% in calibre resulting in 50% more kinetic energy over the 120 mm gun.
 The chamber volume was increased by 50% compared to the 120 mm gun in the first 130 mm demonstrator gun, but is subject to further refinement.
 Comparing pressure levels in the 120 mm L/55 A1 gun and in the 130 mm prototype, Extreme Service Condition Pressure climbs from 700 to 800 MPa, Permissible Maximum Pressure from 735 to 850 MPa, and Design Pressure from 760 to 880 MPa.

 Engineers believe the weapon can only be used with an automatic loader and new turret design.
 The gun commenced static firing trials at Rheinmetall's proving ground following Eurosatory, while engineers hoped to receive a new NATO standard by the end of 2016, although development of the gun and ammunition will likely take 8–10 years.
-The 130 mm is designed to equip the Main Ground Combat System (MGCS), a joint effort between Germany and France to produce a successor to the Leopard 2 and Leclerc, possibly to be launched between 2025–2030.
-In July 2020, Rheinmetall unveilled a testbed tank for the gun in a new turret, mounted on a Challenger 2 hull.
-In June 2022, Rheinmetal unveiled the Panther KF51 concept tank based on a Leopard 2 chassis and a redesigned turret hosting the new gun.
-According to Rheinmetall the Rh-130 mm cannon enables a 50% longer kill range compared to their 120 mm canon with a higher rate of fire due to a fully automated ammunition handling system.
+The 130 mm is designed to equip the Main Ground Combat System (MGCS), a joint effort between Germany and France to produce a successor to the Leopard 2 and Leclerc, possibly to be launched between 2025 and 2030.
+In July 2020, Rheinmetall unveiled a testbed tank for the gun in a new turret, mounted on a Challenger 2 hull.
+In June 2022, Rheinmetall unveiled the Panther KF51 concept tank based on a Leopard 2 chassis and a redesigned turret hosting the new gun.
+According to Rheinmetall the Rh-130 mm cannon enables a 50% longer kill range compared to their 120 mm cannon with a higher rate of fire due to a fully automated ammunition handling system.